fullsmartdev/react-native/README.md

 - [react-native-tableview-simple ★81](https://github.com/Purii/react-native-tableview-simple) - React Native component for TableView made with pure CSS
 - [react-native-tableview ★459](https://github.com/aksonov/react-native-tableview) - Native iOS TableView wrapper for React Native
 - [react-native-tabs ★288](https://github.com/aksonov/react-native-tabs) - React Native platform-independent tabs.
 Could be used for bottom tab bars as well as sectioned views (with tab buttons)
-- [react-native-textinput-effects ★524](https://github.com/halilb/react-native-textinput-effects) - Text inputs with custom label and icon animations for iOS and android.
-Built by react native and inspired by Codrops.
 - [react-native-textinput-utils ★31](https://github.com/DickyT/react-native-textinput-utils) - A react native extension which allows you to control TextInput better.
 - [react-native-timeago ★104](https://github.com/TylerLH/react-native-timeago) - Auto-updating timeago component for React Native
 - [react-native-timer-mixin ★116](https://github.com/reactjs/react-timer-mixin) - TimerMixin provides timer functions for executing code in the future that are safely cleaned up when the component unmounts.
 This is a fork that includes react-native InteractionManager support.